TafariBeckford/TafariBeckford/README.md

-# Hi there I'm Tafari Beckford 👋
+# Hi there, I'm Tafari Beckford 👋

 ### Tools and Languages :wrench: